Islandora-Devops/isle-buildkit/alpaca/README.md

 # Alpaca

-Docker image for [Alpaca] version 2.2.0.
+Docker image for [Alpaca] version 2.2.0, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [Alpaca Documentation] for more in-depth information.